 Your body is constantly exposed to toxins from both internal and external sources.
-The body has natural mechanisms to help neutralize and eliminate toxins, but without adequate nutritional support those mechanisms can become depleted and overwhelmed leaving the body vulnerable leading to disease and premature aging.
+The body has natural mechanisms to help detox – that is, to neutralize and eliminate toxins.
+However, without adequate nutritional support those natural detox mechanisms can become depleted and overwhelmed leaving the body vulnerable leading to disease and premature aging.

 - Exposure to toxins is unavoidable

 - Some toxins come from your surroundings while others are produced internally

 - Your body has natural systems in place to deal with toxins appropriately